SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

-{\scshape\bfseries SkillWrapper}'s failure mode is similar to the case of Random exploration.
-Comparing the poorly performing PDDL operators learned by \sys{} to Expert Operators, the model only contains one extra predicate, $\mathtt{on\_cutting\_board(item)}$, which divides the previous cluster that shares the same effect into even smaller clusters.
-Then, the transition data in these smaller clusters cannot support the model learning algorithm to effectively eliminate spurious preconditions.
-This case study points out that the balance between predicate invention and data gathering is a critical factor in the learning process: if too many predicates are invented without adequate transition data, the resulting operators could possibly contain spurious preconditions, such that it cannot generalize at all.
-In \sys{}, the balance is controlled by empirically tuning the threshold of the scoring function and the length of each skill sequence proposed.
-Another sub-optimality is that our algorithm does not filter invented predicates that are semantic synonyms or antonyms to existing predicates, which increases the classification burden of the foundation model.
-Though these redundant predicates are usually well handled by the foundation model, a smarter prompting system could be designed to mitigate this issue and improve computation efficiency.
+{\scshape\bfseries SkillWrapper}'s failure mode is similar to the case of Random Exploration.
+In the Robotouille domain, for instance, a comparison between the PDDL operators learned by \sys{} and those of the Expert baseline reveals that the inclusion of just one extra predicate, $\mathtt{on\_cutting\_board(item)}$, partitions the transition data into excessively small clusters.
+Consequently, the transition data in these smaller clusters cannot support the model learning algorithm to effectively filter out spurious preconditions.
+This case study underscores the critical equilibrium required between predicate invention and data acquisition: if a system over-invents predicates relative to available transition data, the resulting operators become over-specified and fail to generalize.
+In \sys{}, this balance is empirically regulated via the scoring function threshold and the length of the proposed skill sequences.
+A remaining sub-optimality is that our current framework does not filter for semantic synonyms or antonyms, which increases the classification burden on the foundation model.
+While these redundancies are typically managed by the model's internal reasoning, a more sophisticated prompting system could further mitigate this issue and enhance computational efficiency.